Neapolitan Novels

-The Neapolitan Novels, also known as the Neapolitan Quartet, are a four-part series of fiction by the pseudonymous Italian author Elena Ferrante, published originally by Edizioni e/o, translated into English by Ann Goldstein, and published by Europa Editions (New York).
+The Neapolitan Novels, also known as the Neapolitan Quartet, are a four-part series of fiction by the pseudonymous Italian author Elena Ferrante, published originally by Edizioni e/o, translated into English by Ann Goldstein and published by Europa Editions (New York).
 The English-language titles of the novels are My Brilliant Friend (2012), The Story of a New Name (2013), Those Who Leave and Those Who Stay (2014), and The Story of the Lost Child (2015).
-In the original Italian edition, the whole series bears the title of the first novel L'amica geniale ("My Brilliant Friend").
+In the original Italian edition, the whole series bears the title of the first novel L'amica geniale (literally translated, "the brilliant friend").
 The series has been characterized as a bildungsroman, or coming-of-age story.
 In an interview in Harper's Magazine, Elena Ferrante has stated that she considers the four books to be "a single novel" published serially for reasons of length and duration.
 The series has sold over 10 million copies in 40 countries.

 The series follows the lives of two perceptive and intelligent girls, Elena (sometimes called "Lenù") Greco and Raffaella ("Lila") Cerullo, from childhood to adulthood and old age, as they try to create lives for themselves amidst the violent and stultifying culture of their home – a poor neighborhood on the outskirts of Naples, Italy.
 The novels are narrated by Elena Greco.

 The series was adapted into a two-part play by April De Angelis at the Rose Theatre, Kingston, in March 2017.
 The Rose production, starring Niamh Cusack and Catherine McCormack, transferred to the Royal National Theatre in November 2019.
-The first three books in the series have been adapted into an HBO television series entitled My Brilliant Friend.
+The series has been adapted into an HBO television series entitled My Brilliant Friend.

 Synopsis

 My Brilliant Friend (2011)

-The novel begins in the 1950s, in a poor neighborhood on the outskirts of Naples, where the narrator Elena meets Lila, her best friend, her mirror, and at times her fiercest critic.
-They become women, wives, mothers, and leaders, all the while maintaining a complex and at times conflicted friendship.
-This first novel in the series follows Lila and Elena from their meeting as six-year-olds through their school years and adolescence, until Lila's marriage at the age of sixteen.
+The series begins in the 1950s in a working-class neighborhood of Naples, where Elena, the narrator, meets Lila.
+They become best friends as six year-olds, though their relationship is complex and frequently antagonistic.
+The two remain close into adolescence, their paths diverging as Elena continues her education while Lila, despite her brilliance, goes to work.
+The novel ends in the midst of Lila's wedding at the age of sixteen.

 The Story of a New Name (2012)

 In The Story of a New Name, Lila quickly becomes disillusioned with her marriage, and sees herself trapped with a violent man.
 She also starts an affair, risking her life.
-Elena, meanwhile, continues her studies way beyond what she ever thought would be possible, and explores the world outside of the neighborhood.
-The two young women share a complex and evolving bond that is central to their emotional lives and a source of strength in the face of life’s challenges.
+Elena, meanwhile, continues her studies beyond what she ever thought would be possible, and explores the world outside of the neighborhood.
+The two young women share a complex and evolving bond that is central to their emotional lives and a source of strength in the face of life's challenges.